UPDATE – This story was originally published in 2014. It has now been nine years.

 After two Texarkana residents were killed in battle in Afghanistan, the Arkansas State Highway and Transportation Department granted Miller County permission to designate a bridge in Texarkana to honor two fallen soldiers.
 Officials here designated the North State Line Ave. bridge across Interstate 30 as the “Kyle Brandon Stout/Zainah Creamer Memorial Bridge.”

 The bridge straddles the state line between Texas and Arkansas.
 It honors one fallen soldier from Texarkana, Ark., – Zainah Creamer – and one from Texarkana, Texas – Kyle Stout.
-Creamer was killed in January 2011 in Afghanistan.
+Creamer was killed in January 2011 in Afghanistan when her unit was attacked with homemade bombs.
 She worked as a dog handler with the 212th Military Police Detachment and died when she was 28.

 Sgt.
 Stout was a Sergeant E5 in the United States Army, having served in “Operation Iraqi Freedom” and “Operation Enduring Freedom.”
 His parents are Mike and Robin Stout and he is the youngest of three children.

 Sgt.
 Stout graduated from Texas High School in 2003 and joined the United States Army in 2006 as an Artillery Specialist.
 He was a Sergeant in the 101st Airborne Division at Fort Campbell, Ky.

 Sgt.
 Stout’s loyalty, dedication and selfless service were honored on many occasions.
 Those awards and decorations included:

 - Afghanistan Campaign Medal with Campaign Star

 - Global War on Terrorism Service Medal

 - Army Service Ribbon, Overseas Service Ribbon and graduation from the Army Air Assault Course.